Glycogen storage disease type I: Elevated lactate and lactic acidosis

 High levels of lactic acid in the blood are observed in all people with GSD I, due to impaired gluconeogenesis.
 Baseline elevations generally range from 4 to 10 mol/mL, which will not cause any clinical impact.
 However, during and after an episode of low blood sugar, lactate levels will abruptly rise to exceed 15 mol/mL, the threshold for lactic acidosis.
-Symptoms of lactic acidosis include vomiting and hyperpnea, both of which can exacerbate hypoglycemia in the setting of GSD I. In cases of acute lactic acidosis, patients need emergency care to stabilize blood oxygen, and restore blood glucose.
-Proper identification of lactic acidosis in undiagnosed children presents a challenge, since the first symptoms are typically vomiting and dehydration, both of which mimic childhood infections like gastroenteritis or pneumonia.
+Symptoms of lactic acidosis include vomiting and hyperpnea, both of which can exacerbate hypoglycemia in the setting of GSD I. In cases of acute lactic acidosis, patients need emergency care to stabilize blood oxygen and restore blood glucose.
+Proper identification of lactic acidosis in undiagnosed children presents a challenge since the first symptoms are typically vomiting and dehydration, both of which mimic childhood infections like gastroenteritis or pneumonia.
 Moreover, both of these common infections can precipitate more severe hypoglycemia in undiagnosed children, making diagnosis of the underlying cause difficult.

 As elevated lactate persists, uric acid, ketoacids, and free fatty acids further increase the anion gap.
 In adults and children, the high concentrations of lactate cause significant discomfort in the muscles.
 This discomfort is an amplified form of the burning sensation a runner may feel in the quadriceps after sprinting, which is caused by a brief buildup of lactic acid.
-Proper control of hypoglycemia in GSD I eliminates the possibility for lactic acidosis.
+Proper control of hypoglycemia in GSD I eliminates the possibility of lactic acidosis.

 Elevated urate and complications

 High levels of uric acid often present as a consequence of elevated lactic acid in GSD I patients.
-When lactate levels are elevated, blood-borne lactic acid competes for the same kidney tubular transport mechanism as urate, limiting the rate that urate can be cleared by the kidneys into the urine.
+When lactate levels are elevated, blood-borne lactic acid competes for the same kidney tubular transport mechanism as urate, limiting the rate which urate can be cleared by the kidneys into the urine.
 If present, increased purine catabolism is an additional contributing factor.
-Uric acid levels of 6 to 12 mg/dl (530 to 1060 umol/L) are common among GSD I patients, if the disease is not properly treated.
+Uric acid levels of 6 to 12 mg/dl (530 to 1060 umol/L) are common among GSD I patients if the disease is not properly treated.
 In some affected people, the use of the medication allopurinol is necessary to lower blood urate levels.
 Consequences of hyperuricemia among GSD I patients include the development of kidney stones and the accumulation of uric acid crystals in joints, leading to kidney disease and gout, respectively.